 Setsubun falls on the day before "Risshun," the first day of spring, and marks the end of winter.
 The holiday maintains the ancient tradition of driving away demons and welcoming the New Year (Lunar New Year).
 The custom of throwing beans is said to scare demons away at Setsubun.

 In addition to bean throwing, there are several other customs, such as decorating with Hiiragi Iwashi (a holly branch with a sardine head attached) to protect from evil.
-Another custom is eating ehomaki for good luck, which has recently picked up in popularity throughout Japan.
+Another tradition is eating ehomaki for good luck, which has recently been popular in Japan.

-Recently, this custom has spread all throughout Japan.
+Recently, this custom has spread throughout Japan.
 Around 1960, a huge campaign in Osaka established ehomaki as an Osakan tradition.
-After that, it was picked up by a major convenience store, which further expanded sales nationwide, making it more well-known.
+After that, it was picked up by a major convenience store, further expanding sales nationwide and making it more well-known.

-Setsubun 2022 falls on February 3rd, and the Lucky Direction is North-Northwest!
+Setsubun 2024 falls on February 3, and the Lucky Direction is East-Northeast!

-Eho (which means "lucky direction" in English) refers to the direction in which Toshitokujin, the God of Fortune for the year, is facing.
-Basically anything you do while facing that direction is considered lucky for the year.
+Eho ("lucky direction" in English) refers to the direction in which Toshitokujin, the God of Fortune for the year, is facing.
+Basically, anything you do while facing that direction is considered lucky for the year.

 That is also why you eat ehomaki facing that direction as you wish for prosperity and health.
 The lucky direction changes every year.
-The direction for 2022 is north-northwest.
+The lucky direction changes every year.
+The direction for 2024 is east-northeast.

 The most important thing about ehomaki is the unique way in which you eat it.